nicodewet/terraform-aws-s3backend/README.md

 Resources have two tags:

-- The first has Key **ResourceGroup** is used by Terraform and has randomization built into the value (see main.tf in the S3 Backend Module).
+- The first has Key **ResourceGroup** which is used by Terraform and has randomisation built into the value (see main.tf in the S3 Backend Module).
 - The second has Key **Name** has the fixed value **terraform-s3backend-component** and is to populate this field in the AWS Console UI.

 Now for the S3 Backend Configuration.